CampusAI/CampusAI.github.io/templates/paper-template.md

 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->

+This is how you write content rows.

+{% include start-row.html %}
+  Here goes the main content (1)
+{% include annotation.html %}
+  This annotation will appear at the beginning of (1)
+{% include end-row.html %}

 Brief description that should cover:
  - One sentence about the general topic of the paper
  - One or two about the general idea of the topic